cloudmesh-community/fa18-523-60/paper/paper.md

 native data types in many programming languages, hence a well defined, embedded document can help reduce expensive joins and improve query performance.
 Every document is uniquely identified by an *_id* field [@www-guru99].
 MongoDB offers flexibility to write records that are not restricted by column types.
 The data storage approach is flexible as it allows one to store data as it grows and to fulfill varying needs of applications and/or users.
-It supports JSON like binary points known as BSON where data can be stored without specifying the type of data [@www-upwork].
-Moreover, it can be distributed on multiple machines at a high speed; it includes a sharidng feature that partitions and spreads the data out across various servers.
+It supports JSON like binary points known as BSON where data can be stored without specifying the type of data Moreover, it can be distributed on multiple machines at a high speed; it includes a sharding feature that partitions and spreads the data out across various servers.
 This makes MongoDB an excellent choice for cloud data processing.
 Its utilities can load high volumes of data at high speed which ultimately provides a greater flexibility and availability in a cloud-based environment [@www-upwork].

 The dynamic schema structure within MongoDB allows easy testing of the small sprints in agile project management life cycles and research projects that require frequent changes to the data structure with minimal downtime.
 Contrary to this flexible process, modifying the data structure of relational databases can be a very tedious process [@www-upwork].

-Similarly to the relational databases, the query performance can be improved by using indexing.
-MongoDB queries support regular expressions as well as range asks for specific fields that eliminate the need of returning entire documents [@www-guru99].
-MongoDB collections do not enforce document structure like SQL databases which is a compelling feature.
-However, it is essential to keep in mind the needs of the applications.
+# Collection example:
+{
+ name: "Corey"
+ age: "21"
+ status: "Open"
+ group: ["AI" , "Machine Learning"]
+}

+# Document structure:
+{
+   field1: value1,
+   field2: value2,
+   field3: value3,
+   ...
+   fieldN: valueN
+}

+# Collection Operations
+If collection doesn't exists, MongoDB db will create the collection on default. db.myNewCollection2.insertOne( { x: 1 } ) db.myNewCollection3.createIndex( { y: 1 } )

 ## MongoDB Querying